actions-workshop/actions-workshop/docs/003-packaging.md

             registry: ghcr.io
 ```

-You have heard of the `GITHUB_TOKEN` in [Part 02 - Basics of CI with Actions](002-basics-of-ci-with-actions.md) already when we were talking about the `permissions` of a workflow.
+You may recall the `GITHUB_TOKEN` from [Part 02 - Basics of CI with Actions](002-basics-of-ci-with-actions.md) when we discussed the permissions of a workflow.

-These permissions are not just magically applied to a workflow, but they are actually passed to the `GITHUB_TOKEN`, which conveniently gets stored for you as a default `secret`.
-Think of the `GITHUB_TOKEN` as a combination of username & password that grants access to GitHub Resources.
+These permissions aren't automatically applied to a workflow; they are actually passed to the `GITHUB_TOKEN`, which is conveniently stored for you as a default `secret`.
+Think of the `GITHUB_TOKEN` as a combination of a username and password that grants access to GitHub resources.

-Most actions (e.g. the `davelosert/vitest-coverage-report-action`) use this token by default, so you don't have to actually specify it.
+Many actions, like `davelosert/vitest-coverage-report-action`, use this token by default, so you typically don't have to specify it.

-Other Actions like the `docker/login-action` however require you to specifically pass it down through the Action's input parameters - and, in these situations, you can easily access it through the `secrets`-context as seen above with `${{ secrets.GITHUB_TOKEN }}`.
+However, some actions, such as `docker/login-action`, require you to explicitly pass the token through the action's input parameters.
+In these cases, you can easily access it using the `secrets` context, as demonstrated above with `${{ secrets.GITHUB_TOKEN }}`.

 ### Limits of the GITHUB_TOKEN

-Note that the permissions that can be granted to the `GITHUB_TOKEN` are limited to the scope of the repository of the Actions Workflow itself.
-That suffices for a lot of use-cases - but sometimes, you will want to access and / or change something in another repository or even on the organization level.
+Note that the permissions that can be granted to the `GITHUB_TOKEN` are limited to the scope of the repository where the Actions workflow is running.
+While this is sufficient for many use cases, there are times when you might want to access or modify something in another repository or even at the organization level.

-This scenario is out of scope for this workshop, but if you are interested in how to solve this, you have two options:
+This scenario is beyond the scope of this workshop, but if you're interested in addressing this, you have two options:

-1. Create a [Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with elevated permissions that you then provide to the GitHub Workflow by [storing it in a Repository Secret](https://docs.github.com/en/enterprise-cloud@latest/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository)
+1. Create a [personal access token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with the necessary permissions, and then provide it to the GitHub Actions workflow by [storing it as a repository secret](https://docs.github.com/en/enterprise-cloud@latest/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).
-2. Create and install a [GitHub Application](https://docs.github.com/en/enterprise-cloud@latest/apps/maintaining-github-apps/installing-github-apps) in your organization and then use the [Workflow Application Token Action](https://github.com/peter-murray/workflow-application-token-action) to generate a short-lived token during the workflow run
+2. Create and install a [GitHub App](https://docs.github.com/en/enterprise-cloud@latest/apps/maintaining-github-apps/installing-github-apps) in your organization, and then use the [workflow application token action](https://github.com/peter-murray/workflow-application-token-action) to generate a short-lived token during the workflow run.

-## 5 - Find your image in GitHub Container Registry
+## 5 - Locate your image in the GitHub Container Registry

-1. Go to your project main page
+1. Navigate to your project's main page.

-2. Click on the **Packages** link in the right menu
+2. Click on the **Packages** link on the right menu.

-3. Click on your container
+3. Select your container.

 ![](../images/img-037.png)

 ## Conclusion

-In this lab you have learned how to :
+In this lab, you have learned how to:

-- 👏 Build and Publish a Container Image using GitHub Actions
+- 👏 Build and publish a container image using GitHub Actions.
-- 👏 Make use of the `GITHUB_TOKEN`
+- 👏 Make use of the `GITHUB_TOKEN`.
-- 👏 Navigate to GitHub Packages
+- 👏 Navigate to GitHub Packages.

 ---

-Next :
+Next:

 - **[Security](004-security.md)**